Paula Hamilton

 About

 As an undergraduate, I read politics at Liverpool University receiving the John Patterson University Undergraduate Scholarship for academic achievement.
 In 1999, I began my Probation Officer training, gaining a further degree in Community Justice from Manchester University.
 Following qualification, I worked as a Probation Officer in Greater Manchester before joining Manchester University as a lecturer in Criminology and Community justice.
-I came to Sheffield Hallam in September 2002.
+I came to Sheffield Hallam in September 2004.
+I was awarded a University Inspirational Teaching Award for the academic year 2011/12.

-Whilst at Hallam I have held a range of academic and administrative posts and have been involved as researcher and lead researcher in a range of contract research projects with the Hallam Centre for Community Justice.
+Whilst at Hallam I have held a range of academic and administrative posts and have been involved as researcher and lead researcher in a range of contract research projects.
+I am currently course leader for the MSc Criminology and Criminal Justice Practice course.

 My teaching and research interests include gender and crime/criminal justice, particularly violence against women; penology; criminal justice/penal policy, and the use of qualitative methods, particularly narrative enquiry, in criminological research.